Search the site by keyword

 Four future scenarios

-Our issues paper presents four scenarios for considering the future impacts of technological change.
-These scenarios will be used to test the likely effectiveness of different policies.
+Our issues paper presented four scenarios for considering the future impacts of technological change.
+These scenarios were used to test the likely effectiveness of different policies.

 Four future scenarios